 The title role in Berton and Simon’s opus was originally played by Gabrielle Réjane (1856-1920), whose most famous stage creation was the title role in (guess!…) Sardou’s Madame Sans-Gêne, which she also filmed twice, the first time as part of a program of synchronized sound films at the 1900 Paris Exhibition (!)
 Though this YouTube clip is just a compilation of photos, it’s still fun to look at these and try to extrapolate from them what her acting might have been like.

 The first actor to portray the title role in David Belasco’s (1853-1931) English-language version was the infamous Mrs. Leslie Carter (1857-1937), who went on to play Madame Du Barry in Belasco’s play of the same name.
 She eventually became known as “The American Sarah Bernhardt” and was celebrated as the most famous stage actress of her generation.
 In 1935, Carter appeared in a featured role opposite Randolph Scott (1898-1987) entitled either Rocky Mountain Mystery or, as it’s called in the version on YouTube, The Fighting Westerner.
 That same year she also played a supporting part opposite Miriam Hopkins (1902-1972) in Becky Sharp, the first feature film to use the three-strip Technicolor process.
 Five years later, Hopkins would herself impersonate Mrs. Carter star in a fictionalized biopic of her life called Lady with Red Hair; there is a short, amusing clip from that film available on YouTube.
-It is said that Mrs. Carter’s ghost still haunts Broadway in the former Theater Republic, now called the New Victory Theater.
+It is said that Mrs. Carter’s ghost still haunts the former Theater Republic, now called the New Victory Theater.